LambertOSU/weather/README.md

 2. <b>NREL_to_MySQL.ipynb</b>

-    Creates a table named after the CSV data file and loads the data CSV from the CSV file.
+    Creates a table named after the CSV data file and loads the data from the CSV file.
 It requires the output from format_NREL_data.ipynb, not the raw NREL files.

 #### Simulations